juicedata/juicefs/docs/en/reference/how_to_setup_object_storage.md

 ## Access Key and Secret Key

-In general, object storages are authenticated by `Access Key ID` and `Access Key Secret`, which correspond to the options `--access-key` and `--secret-key` (or AK, SK for short) on the JuiceFS file system.
+In general, object storages are authenticated with `Access Key ID` and `Access Key Secret`.
+For JuiceFS file system, they are provided by options `--access-key` and `--secret-key` (or AK, SK for short).

 In addition to explicitly specifying the options `--access-key` and `--secret-key` when creating a filesystem, it is more secure to pass key information via the `ACCESS_KEY` and `SECRET_KEY` environment variables, e.g.